oshears/osgames/obsidian/OSGames/devlogs/Devlog 8.md

 ---
 date: 2024-11-25
+tags:
+  - devlog
+description: New opportunities and potential partnerships!
 ---
 This week I established contact with another potential game dev partner.
 He is a music composes and is interested in creating a Nintendogs like game but with fish.